hackerzhuli/com.hackerzhuli.code/README.md

 Notes:
 - If you use other forks, you need to add their support yourself, it's very easy, look at the file `VisualStudioCodeInstallation.cs` and add data for your forks to the array `Forks` (and that's it!).
 If you would like, you can create a pull request to share your changes.
-- I can only personally test the VS Code forks on Windows, if you have issues on other platforms, you have to fix it yourself.
-If you would like, you can create a pull request to share your changes.

 - **Visual Studio is not supported** by this package.
 This package focuses exclusively on Visual Studio Code and its forks.

 ### VS Code Extensions